leapfrogtechnology/async-store/README.md

 ### getId()

-Gets the unique domain id created for the current context/scope.
+Gets the unique store id created for the current context/scope.
+Example: If used in express, it returns unique store id per request.

-- `@returns {string | undefined}` - Returns the unique domain id.
+- `@returns {string | undefined}` - Returns the unique store id.

 ```js
 const requestIdentifier = store.getId();